-Aggravation of Pre-existing Injury or Condition The evidence shows that the plaintiff was previously injured when The evidence shows that the plaintiff was previously injured when If the injuries plaintiff received at aggravated any physical, mental or emotional condition resulting from the earlier injury or injuries, you should award fair and reasonable compensation for such aggravation.
-However, you should award compensation only if you find the aggravation of the existing condition was a natural result of the injuries received at aggravation of the existing condition was a natural result of the injuries received at Duty to Mitigate Damages A person who has been damaged may not recover for losses that he or she could have reduced by reasonable efforts.
-"Reasonable efforts" do not include efforts that might cause serious harm or subject the person making the effort to an unreasonable risk, unreasonable inconvenience, unreasonable expense, disorganization of his or her business or loss of honor and respect.
+Aggravation of Pre-existing Injury or Condition The evidence shows that the plaintiff was previously injured when If the injuries plaintiff received at aggravated any physical, mental or emotiona condition resulting from the earlier injury or injuries, you should award fair and reasonable compensation for such aggravation.
+However, you should award compensation only if you find the aggravation of the existing condition was a natural result of the injuries received as Duty to Mitigate Damages A paragraphs has been demaged may not recover for lesses that he are she could have reduced A person who has been damaged may not recover for losses that he or she could have reduced by reasonable efforts.
+"Reasonable efforts" do not include efforts that might cause serious harm of subject the person making the effort to an unreasonable risk, unreasonable inconvenience unreasonable expense, disorganization of his or her business or loss of honor and respect.
 If you find that a reasonable person would have taken steps to reduce the loss, and if you find that the plaintiff did not take such steps, then you should not include as damages any amount the plaintiff could have avoided.
 If you find that a reasonable person would not have taken steps to reduce the loss under all of the circumstances existing in the case, then you should not consider the plaintiff's failure to act when you determine damages.
 It is defendants' burden to satisfy you by the greater weight of the credible evidence that plaintiff should have taken steps to reduce the loss and failed to do so.
 Mortality Tables In answering the question of future damages as a result of plaintiff's injuries, you may take into consideration the fact that at this time is years of age.
 According to the mortality tables, plaintiff has a life expectancy of years.
-Although a mortality table giving the expectancy of life of a person of's age, was received in evidence as an aid in determining such expectancy, it is not conclusive or binding upon you.
+Although a mortality table giving the expectancy of life of a person of's age, was received in evidence as an aid in determining such expectancy, it is not conclusive or binding upor you.
 Such tables are based upon averages, and there is no certainty that any person will live the average duration of life rather than a longer or shorter period.
 In order to determine the probable length of life of, you should take into consideration all of the facts and circumstances established by the credible evidence bearing upon that subject.
-Future Earnings In determining the amount of damages for any loss of that will be incurred in the future, it is your duty to determine the present worth of such future damages.
+Future Fornings future, it is your duty to determine the present worth of such future damages.